-Everything that needs to get a record playing, including the motor, the tone arm, cartridge, electronics and whatnot, is packed inside the wheel.
+Everything that needs to get a record playing, including the motor, the tone arm, cartridge, electronics, and whatnot, is packed inside the wheel.
 There’s no fancy app or conversion here; it is just the good’ol RCA connectors to output the undistorted signal picked up by the AT95E cartridge it is equipped with.
 Though you do have the liberty to choose between phono or pre-amp line signal, or if you so desire, output the audio through a 3.5mm audio jack.

-Control is worthy of a mention too, because it really is unique and novel at the same time.
-Again, there’s no fancy remote or app here to make Wheel to do your biddings; it is just a stick that you see sticking out of the center of the device.
-The stick uses real switches to enable adjustment of volume output through the headphone port (by turning clockwise or counterclockwise), as well as enabling on/off, play/pause, skip track functions.
-Like I said, you can’t get any more minimal then this.
+Control is worthy of mention too because it really is unique and novel.
+Again, there’s no fancy remote or app here to make Wheel do your bidding; it is just a stick that you see sticking out of the center of the device.
+The stick uses real switches to enable adjustment of volume output through the headphone port (by turning clockwise or counterclockwise), as well as enabling on/off, play/pause, and skip track functions.
+As I said, you can’t get any more minimal than this.

-Finally, since everything happens beneath the records, the Dutch outfit has decided to include a transparent LP loaded with music from the best Dutch musicians so you can spin the record while marvelling at the inside of the wheel simultaneously.
-Wheel by Miniot has four days left on Kickstarter, but as you may have guessed, such novel tech always get the right amount of attention and as such, it is no surprised that the campaign is quite received – as proven by the nods and financial backing it has received from nearly 700 backers who have helped make Wheel a reality.
+Finally, since everything happens beneath the records, the Dutch outfit has decided to include a transparent LP loaded with music from the best Dutch musicians so you can spin the record while marveling at the inside of the wheel simultaneously.
+Wheel by Miniot has four days left on Kickstarter, but as you may have guessed, such novel tech always gets the right amount of attention and as such, it is no surprise that the campaign is quite received – as proven by the nods and financial backing it has received from nearly 700 backers who have helped make Wheel a reality.